gregwhorley/go-getter-fdc/README.md

 `go test -v`

 ## Usage
+Run `./go-getter-fdc search --help` for example usage and valid flags.
+Your FDC API key must either be exported or passed into the command line as an `API_KEY` environment variable.

-Search for food by keywords:
+Example command to search for food by keywords:
 `API_KEY=yourKey ./go-getter-fdc search cheddar cheese`